 PERSIST Scholars Living Learning Community

-PERSIST is a living-learning cohort program for first-year men of African descent.
+PERSIST is a living-learning cohort program open to all first-year men, with a focus on celebrating and exploring African American culture.
 PERSIST exists to help members build connections and realize their leadership potential in both academics and the broader community.
+All students are welcome and encouraged to participate in programming, regardless of their background.

 About Us